temporalio/documentation/docs-src/clusters/how-to-set-up-mysql-visibility-store.md

 ssdi:
   - MySQL v5.7 and later
   - Support for MySQL v5.7 will be deprecated for all Temporal Server versions after v1.20
-  - With Temporal Cluster version 1.20 and later, Advanced Visibility is available on MySQL v8.0.17 and later
+  - With Temporal Server version 1.20 and later, Advanced Visibility is available on MySQL v8.0.17 and later
 ---

-You can set MySQL as your Visibility store with any other [supported Persistence databases](/concepts/what-is-a-temporal-cluster#dependency-versions).
+You can set MySQL as your [Visibility store](/concepts/visibility).
-Verify supported versions before you proceed.
+Verify [supported versions](/clusters/how-to-set-up-visibility-in-a-temporal-cluster#supported-databases) before you proceed.

-If using MySQL v8.0.17 or later as your Visibility store with Temporal Server v1.20 and later, you must register your Search Attributes with a Namespace.
+If using MySQL v8.0.17 or later as your Visibility store with Temporal Server v1.20 and later, any [custom Search Attributes](/concepts/what-is-a-search-attribute#custom-search-attributes) that you create must be associated with a Namespace in that Cluster.
 See [Search Attributes](/application-development/observability#visibility) for details.

 **Persistence configuration**